TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 The launcher should have been associated with Python files (i.e. ``.py``, ``.pyw``, ``.pyc`` files) when it was installed.
-This means that when you double-click on one of these files from Windows explorer the launcher will be used, and therefore you can use the same facilities described above to have the script specify the version which should be used.
+This means that when you double-click on one of these files kutoka Windows explorer the launcher will be used, and therefore you can use the same facilities described above to have the script specify the version which should be used.